 Your receipts come in throughout the day: a client lunch, an Uber to a meeting, office supplies from Staples.
 You need a scanner that lives on your phone and captures each expense the moment it happens.
 Delayed capture means lost receipts, and lost receipts mean lost Schedule C deductions.

 Prioritize mobile capture quality and automatic categorization.
-The best receipt scanning app for QuickBooks in a freelancer workflow is one that correctly reads crumpled thermal paper from a gas station just as reliably as a clean restaurant receipt.
+For freelancers, the right tool is one that correctly reads crumpled thermal paper from a gas station just as reliably as a clean restaurant receipt.
 Look for strong auto-categorization so your meals, travel, and supplies land in the right expense buckets without manual sorting.

 Accuracy matters beyond convenience.
 IRS receipt requirements for business expense deductions mean that incomplete records can cost you deductions.
 If your scanner misreads a $247 supply purchase as $24.70, you'll either lose the deduction or spend time correcting it during reconciliation.
 If your bigger question is which tool handles deduction tracking, export quality, and audit-ready records best, this comparison of receipt scanners for self-employed tax workflows breaks down the tradeoffs from a tax-season perspective.
 For most freelancers processing fewer than 50 receipts per month, Expensify or Shoeboxed covers the need without overpaying for features you will never use.